liferay/liferay-docs/adminGuide/en/chapters/01-introduction-to-liferay-ui.markdown

 -   Organization Roles

--   Community Roles
+-   Site Roles

 These are called role *scopes*.
-Roles are used to define permissions across their scopes: across the portal, across an organization, or across a community.
+Roles are used to define permissions across their scopes: across the portal, across an organization, or across a site.
 For example, consider a role which grants access to create a Message Board category.
-A Portal role would grant that access across the portal, wherever there was a Message Board portlet.
-A Community role would grant that access only within a single community.
-An Organization role would grant that access only within an Organization.
+A portal role would grant that access across the portal, wherever there was a Message Board portlet.
+An organization role would grant that access within any sites attached to the organization.
+A site role would grant that access only within one site.

-Because Roles are used strictly for portal security, they also do not have pages, like Communities and Organizations.
+Roles do not have pages associated to them because they are used strictly for portal security.

-Users, User Groups, Communities, or Organizations can be members of a role.
+Users, user Groups, and sites can be members of a Role.

 ### Organizations

 Organizations are hierarchical collections of Users.
-They are one of the two types of portal resources that can have pages.
-There is also a special type of Organization called a *location*, which can define where users are specifically located.
+Organizations do not have pages directly associated with them.
+Instead, sites can be attached to organizations.
+There is also a special type of organization called a *location*, which can define whereusers are specifically located.

 Organizations are handy for defining where a user belongs in a particular hierarchy.
 For example, if you are implementing Liferay for a